CO 330: Combinatorial Enumeration (Fall 2025)

 Overview: This course is about combinatorial enumeration: the counting of discrete objects using combinatorial techniques.
 Combinatorics lies in the intersection of pure mathematics, applied mathematics, and computer science, and this course will showcase the intriguing interactions between these areas.
 Part of the fun and the usefulness of combinatorial enumeration comes from the nice classes of combinatorial objects that we’ll study – which find application in areas from the analysis of algorithms to properties of DNA sequences – and our approach to these concrete problems will lead us to study general techniques for combinatorial sequences.
 We always strive for effective methods, meaning methods that are explicit enough that they can be implemented on a computer.

-Additional references include the CO 330 Course Notes by David Wagner, generatingfunctionology by H. Wilf, and Chapter 2 of An Invitation to Analytic Combinatorics by S. Melczer.
+Additional references include David Wagner’s CO 330 Course Notes, generatingfunctionology by H. Wilf, and Chapter 2 of An Invitation to Analytic Combinatorics by S. Melczer.

 Use of Computer Software: I will be using the (free and open source) computer algebra software Sage to illustrate some examples during lectures.
 Although it is not necessary to learn Sage for the course, I will release the code used to generate these examples and playing around with it yourself can greatly help your understanding.